United States women's national 3x3 team: 2012 Open

 However, Thomas was unable to compete, so she was replaced by Ann Strother Strother was in nursing school. but had participated in the 3x3 tournament on a different team.
 She had planned a vacation for the time period of the world tournament, so was able to accept the request to play as a replacement player.

 The USA won their first five games easily to advance to the knockout round.
 They then defeated Estonia to move into the quarterfinals with Hungary.
 They defeated Hungary easily and faced Australia in the semi-final.
 The Aussies gave them their toughest challenge to date, but the USA team held on to win 19–18.
 They faced France in the goal medal game and fell behind, but came back to win a close game 17–16 to win the first ever gold medal in the 3x3 open event.

-2012 U18

-After the first event, FIBA decided that the U18 event would be held on an annual basis.
-The second FIBA 3x3 U18 (Youth) World Championship For Women was held in Alcobendas, Spain, September 28–30, 2012.
-The team which qualified for the event had the following players: